 - Explain that we refer to Jesus as the “Lamb of God” not because we want to think of him as cute and cuddly, but because lambs were the animal used in sacrifice for the celebration of Passover.

-- Post the picture of the lamb (print it so that it is the size of a small poster) on a bulletin board.
+- Post the picture of the lamb on a bulletin board.

 - Invite the children to remember various aspects of the Catholic faith this Lent by taking certain prayers or doctrinal formulas to memory.

-- Tell them that, throughout Lent, whenever someone has committed to memory a prayer or a doctrinal formula, they can come forward and recite it in front of the group and then glue a cotton ball on to the lamb.
+- Tell them that, throughout Lent, whenever someone has committed to memory a prayer or a doctrinal formula, he or she can come forward and recite it in front of the group and then glue a cotton ball onto the lamb.

 - By the end of Lent, the lamb should have a full “coat” of “wool.”